 'For many crustaceans and other animals, environmental cues like changes in light and temperature, influence when they reproduce, so previous research has only focused on the timings of changes in light, not darkness,' he says.

 In the recent study, three groups of krill were kept under different light/dark regimes.
-One group was exposed to four months of the natural Antarctic light cycle, followed by four months of darkness and four months of light (the ‘light 2’ treatment in the figure at right).
-A second group experienced four months of the Antarctic light cycle followed by eight months of darkness (the 'dark' treatment).
+One group was exposed to four months of the natural Antarctic light cycle, followed by four months of darkness and four months of light.
+A second group experienced four months of the Antarctic light cycle followed by eight months of darkness.
 These two groups followed the same cycle of regression, maturation and reproduction as wild krill.

-The third group of krill experienced one month of the natural Antarctic light cycle, followed by two months of darkness, and nine months of light (the ‘light 1’ treatment).
+The third group of krill experienced one month of the natural Antarctic light cycle, followed by two months of darkness, and nine months of light.
 These krill reached sexual maturity three months earlier than the other groups — observed by changes in their exoskeleton (shell), which they shed as they grow.

 'This study has shown that the transition from light to dark to light is important in controlling the timing of spawning under laboratory conditions,' Dr Kawaguchi says.

-‘We have more work to do to fine tune our methods and repeat our results.
-We also need to look at any physiological changes in krill that might result from this ‘resetting’ processes,’ Dr Kawaguchi says.
+'We have more work to do to fine tune our methods and repeat our results.
+We also need to look at any physiological changes in krill that might result from this “resetting” process,' Dr Kawaguchi says.

-This krill life cycle animation was created by artist, Lisa Roberts, as part of her PhD in Fine Arts at the University of New South Wales.
+Artist, Lisa Roberts, has created an online animation of the krill life cycle for her PhD in Fine Arts at the University of New South Wales.
 Lisa spent two days at the Australian Antarctic Division in January 2009, studying and drawing krill.
-On her return to her Sydney studio she consulted with Antarctic Division scientists, Dr Steve Nicol and Dr So Kawaguchi, on many aspects of krill development and the Antarctic environment.
-The music for this animation was an improvisation performed by 11 year old Sophie Celeste Green.
+On her return to her Sydney studio she consulted with scientists, Dr Steve Nicol and Dr So Kawaguchi, on many aspects of krill development and the Antarctic environment.
+The music for the animation was an improvisation performed by 11 year old Sophie Celeste Green.